-My hands instinctively wrapped tighter around his neck, and he whispered, "Rest, Isabella.
+My hands instinctively wrapped tighter around his neck as he whispered, "Rest, Isabella.
 You're safe with me."

 I calmed at his words, then did exactly as he said.
-As I let his scent take over my senses, my body relaxed completely, and I let out a contented sigh.
+As I let his scent take over my senses, my body relaxed completely, causing me to let out a contented sigh.